Do I need a video to drive my business – Understanding your business goals and marketing needs

 - Lens – Ideally a Canon 24-70mm and a 50mm would be sufficient for most shooting conditions

 - Tripod – Shooting handheld may seem easy, but in reality, videography is much more sensitive to slight movements.
-A tripod is thus an essential for all shoots.
+A tripod is thus essential for all shoots.

-- Storage – Memory cards and hard disks are the lifeline of your production.
+- Storage – Memory cards and hard disks are the lifelines of your production.
 Spend on good quality storage devices and accessories as it would do a great deal of help as you approach the post-production stage.

 - Computer – This will be the machine on which you assemble your footages and edit according to your desired final product.
 With that in mind, make sure that your computer has enough processing power for smooth editing.

-- Software – Adobe Premiere Pro is widely-used by experienced video editors across the globe.
+- Software – Adobe Premiere Pro is widely used by experienced video editors across the globe.
 It is reliable, readily available, and there are many tutorials and step-by-step video guides online.